 AquaTelos works primarily with thermoplastic materials that can be cut, shaped and welded into durable installations.

-Unlike traditional materials such as concrete or steel, thermoplastics do not corrode and can be assembled into continuous watertight systems.
+Unlike traditional materials such as concrete or steel, thermoplastics do not corrode and can be assembled into continuous, watertight systems.

 PP offers greater stiffness and dimensional stability than HDPE.
 It is often used in panel-based systems and modular structures where rigidity and weight reduction are important.